EnigmaCurry/d.rymcg.tech/traefik/README.md

 by trusted header.
-To add authorization to an unsupported application, you may use the provided [header authorization middleware](github.com/enigmacurry/traefik-header-authorization), and can be configured simply by running this make target:
+To add authorization to an unsupported application, you may use the provided [header authorization middleware](github.com/enigmacurry/traefik-header-authorization), and it can be configured simply by running this make target:

 ```
 # Configure the header authorization middleware: